 Parameters are a local form of constant which we can use to configure a module in verilog.

-When we instantiate our module in another part of the design, we can assign the parameters a value to configure the behavior of the module.
+When we instantiate our module in another part of our design, we can assign the parameters a value to configure the behavior of the module.

 We discuss verilog parameters in more depth in a later post.